Moses Fleetwood Walker: Early life

 Moses Fleetwood Walker was born in 1856 in Mount Pleasant, a working-class town in Eastern Ohio that had served as a sanctuary for runaway slaves since 1815.
 Its population included a large Quaker community and a unique collective of former Virginian slaves.
-Walker's parents, Moses W. Walker and Caroline O' Harra, were both mixed race.
+Walker's parents, Moses W. Walker and Caroline O'Harra, were both biracial.
 According to Walker's biographer David W. Zang, his father came to Ohio from Pennsylvania, likely a beneficiary of Quaker patronage, and married O'Harra, who was a native of the state, on June 11, 1843.

 When Walker was three years old, the family moved 20 miles northeast to Steubenville where Walker senior became one of the first black physicians in Ohio, and later a minister of the Methodist Episcopal Church.
 There, Walker's fifth or sixth sibling, his younger brother Weldy, was born the same year.
 Walker and Weldy attended Steubenville High School in the early 1870s, just as the community passed legislation for racial integration.

 As an adult, Walker enrolled at Oberlin College in 1878, where he majored in philosophy and the arts.
 At Oberlin, Walker proved himself to be an excellent student, especially in mechanics and rhetoric, but by his sophomore year, he was rarely attending classes.
 How Walker first came to play baseball is uncertain: according to Zang, the game was popular among Steubenville children, and while in Oberlin's preparatory program Walker became the prep team's catcher and leadoff hitter.
-Oberlin men played baseball as early as 1865—including a "jet black" first baseman whose presence meant Walker was not the college's first black baseball player—with organized clubs that engaged in intense matchups.
+Oberlin men played baseball as early as 1865 — including a "jet black" first baseman whose presence meant Walker was not the college's first black baseball player—with organized clubs that engaged in intense matchups.
 Walker gained stardom and was mentioned in the school newspaper, The Oberlin Review, for his ball-handling and ability to hit long home runs.